Estimate Time13 min

 • Involve trusted family members in money management jobs.

-• Engage multiple family members, to reduce the potential for a single point of failure.
+• Engage multiple family members to reduce the potential for a single point of failure.

 By all accounts, it’s a case of elder financial abuse.
-Although not outright theft, 51 of the newsletters that could be traced came from one financial firm and its 7 sister companies.
 "I don’t think they broke laws," says Conner.
-"If you met my dad today, you would say, boy, I hope I’m as sharp and on top of things as he is at that age, but, in fact, he has lost executive processing skills."
+Although not outright theft, 51 of the newsletters that could be traced came from one financial firm and its seven sister companies.

-"Financial elder fraud is a sophisticated on line endeavor and it can happen to anyone.
+"Financial elder fraud is a sophisticated online endeavor and it can happen to anyone.
 Normalizing awareness is key to helping you avoid it or navigating a crisis event as a family." says Dr. Tim Habbershon, Managing Director of Family Engagement at Fidelity.
 "There is often defensiveness or anger when the subject is raised because of the fear and shame that can be associated with diminished capacity.
 Children need to have empathy and not get caught in the emotional reactivity of the situation."
+Helping older family members manage their money can be awkward, but it's often inevitable.

 1. Begin a family conversation

-One way to navigate these conversations is to use the Transparency<—>Disclosure continuum, suggests Habbershon.
-We often make financial conversations an all-or-nothing topic—"I need to know everything" or "You want to know everything."
-Instead, on a continuum you ask, "How much transparency feels good to you?" and "What would you rather keep for future disclosures?"
-This type of conversation allows for comfort and growth—you can expand the transparency through time.
+"One way to navigate these conversations is to use the transparency and disclosure continuum," suggests Habbershon.
+We often make financial conversations an all-or-nothing topic—we either discuss finances or don't.
+Instead, on a continuum you ask, "What are you comfortable sharing?" and "What would you rather keep private?"
+This type of conversation allows for comfort and growth, and with time the transparency may grow.

 2. Create a family financial management plan